British Rail Class 222: Refurbishment

 East Midlands Trains refurbished its entire Class 222 fleet.
 The refurbishment included new seat covers and carpets in standard class.
 First class received new leather seat covers along with a new colour scheme and carpets.
 The refurbishment started in February 2011 and was complete by spring 2012.

-Incidents
+In 2024, East Midlands Railway began a refurbishment program on its entire Class 222 fleet, the program involves the refurbishment of the seating in standard class.